theostowell/tstowx.com/content/services/index.md

 The outbound marketing for the above parazettel to gain leads, was primarily informational article writing on https://medium.com/@theostowell

-## Articles

-The article that the quote at the top of the page was written about is my most viewed on Medium, and can be found at the link here.
+The article that the quote at the top of the page was written about is my most viewed on Medium, and can be found at

 ***give an image of the stats and numbers that this piece did.